playerofceleste/playerofceleste/README.md

 ```
 ----
 ![alt text](https://static.fsf.org/fsforg/graphics/windows-infographic_share.png "Close Windows.
 Open doors.")
-[^note]free as in users have the freedom to run, copy, distribute, study, change and improve the software.
+[^note]: free as in users have the freedom to run, copy, distribute, study, change and improve the software.
 Thus, “free software” is a matter of liberty, not price. (source:Free Software Foundation)